Josh Bell Player Props: Guardians vs. Diamondbacks

-The Cleveland Guardians, including Josh Bell (.306 batting average in his past 10 games), take on starting pitcher Zac Gallen and the Arizona Diamondbacks at Chase Field, Friday at 9:40 PM ET.
+The Cleveland Guardians, including Josh Bell and his .528 slugging percentage over his past 10 games, battle starting pitcher Tommy Henry and the Arizona Diamondbacks at Chase Field, Saturday at 10:10 PM ET.

 Josh Bell Game Info & Props vs. the Diamondbacks